The spectrum of $n_s$ constraints from DESI and CMB data

 The role of $\tau$ in reconciling the tension between CMB and BAO data has been studied in e.g.~\cite{Jhaveri:2025neg,Liu:2025bss,Allali:2025yvp,Sailer:2025lxj}.
 Here we highlight the correlation with $n_s$.

 The spectral index $n_s$ is partially degenerate with the optical depth to reionization, and constraints on these two parameters have shifted in tandem as data sets have evolved (see e.g.~\cite{Planck:2018jri}).
-Physically this arises because an increase in $\tau$ suppresses power particularly at high-$\ell$, and an increase in $n_s$ also suppresses power at high-$\ell$.
+Physically this arises because an increase in $\tau$ suppresses power particularly at high-$\ell$, which can be compensated by an increase in $n_s$.
 Additionally $\tau$ is tightly correlated with $A_s$, and $A_s$ is in turn tightly correlated with $n_s$ on large angular scales, adding to the $\tau-n_s$ degeneracy.

 Fig.~\ref{fig:CMB-all-DESI-tau} shows the $\tau$ constraint and correlations with $n_s$ and BAO parameters with and without DESI.
 Constraints on $\tau$ are given in the last column of Tab.~\ref{tab:constraints-table}.
 From this one may appreciate that the shifts in $n_s$ are accompanied by shifts in $\tau$.
 The effect is most dramatic for ACT, while Planck and CMB-SPA both exhibit a milder ($\approx0.5\sigma$) shift in $\tau$ in units of the constraint without DESI.
 We note that ``ACT'' refers to ACT DR6 primary CMB combined with Planck \texttt{sroll2} low-$\ell$ EE.
 The differing shifts in $\tau$ for Planck vs.~ACT highlight the important role of Planck beyond low-$\ell$ EE in constraining $\tau$ when Planck is combined with DESI.